Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 ### Breaking changes review (Step 1)

-- If the automation determines you have breaking changes, i.e. Step 1 from the diagram applies to you, you must follow the [Breaking changes process].
+- If the automation determines you have breaking changes, i.e. Step 1 from the diagram applies to you, you must follow the [breaking changes process].
+  **IMPORTANT** This applies even if:
+  - The tool fails while it shouldn't, e.g. due to runtime exception, or incorrect detection of breaking changes.
-  **IMPORTANT** This applies even if you claim you can skip the breaking change review, for any reason.
-Such claims must be reviewed too, and the process is the same.
+  - You believe there is no need for you to request breaking change approval, for any reason.
+    Such claims must be reviewed, and the process is the same.

 ### ARM API changes review (Step 2)

 - If this PR is in purview of ARM review then automation will add the `ARMReview` label.
 - If you want to force ARM review, add the label yourself.
 - Proceed according to the diagram at the top of this comment.

 ## Getting help